+Then you’re going to want to have another slice for lunch because there’s arugula here and it’s basically a salad and brunch all rolled into one.
 And then there’s breakfast-for-dinner because you can’t get enough of gruyere cheese combined with warm herbs and life is just SO DANG DELICIOUS RIGHT NOW.

-Naturally, there are eggs for the custardy egg base, along with half-and-half for the velvety texture.
+- Naturally, there are eggs for the custardy egg base, along with half-and-half for the velvety texture.

-How to Make It
+How to Make Easy Breakfast Casserole

 In another bowl, you’ll combine the eggs, half-and-half, and salt and pepper.
 Whisk, whisk, whisk until combined and fluffy-ish.
 Once the sauteed mixture has cooled slightly, you’ll stir it into the eggs.

-Once the potatoes are layered, evenly spread about 2/3rds of the cheese across the top, reserving the rest for the very very top of the casserole.
+Next, layer the thinly sliced potatoes in the tart or pie pan until they are all used.
+An 8×8 glass baking dish will work, too.
+Once the potatoes are in the pan, evenly spread about 2/3rds of the cheese across the top, reserving the rest for the very very top of the casserole.

-More Breakfast Recipes to Love:
+More Egg Bakes to Love:

 - Kale, Shallot, Goat Cheese Quiche